matin91/CoolRecyclerview/README.md

 The overriding rule of this architecture says that the source code dependencies always point inwards.</br>
 The outer tiers can only dependent of inner tiers.
 Therefore, the inner tiers know nothing about the outer tiers.</br>
 The more further you go through the concentric circles, the higher level the software becomes.
 Which means that the level of abstraction increases.

-### Entities

-An entity is a set of data structures.
-These entities are the business objects of the application and encapsulate the most general and high-level rules, such as [Event] or [Rating].

 ### Use Cases